Legally Blonde: The Musical: The Search for Elle Woods: Elimination process

-During the course of the auditions, the three judges determine which girls to eliminate and which ones to continue in the competition.
+During the course of the auditions, the three judges determine which contestants to eliminate and which ones to continue in the competition.
 After the judges figure out who will go and who will stay they write the names down, in order by best audition, on "the list" similar to the one referred to during the song So Much Better.
 Haylie Duff is then given the list and announces the list in order.
-The remaining girls who are not on the list must immediately head to the building's casting office where the three judges will determine the eliminated contestant.
+The remaining contestants who are not on the list must immediately head to the building's casting office where the three judges will determine the eliminated contestant.